team-rocket-we-are-blasting-of-again/exam-final-product/README.md

 are discussed, demonstrated, and evaluated by the team members

-### 10.0 Version history
+### 11.0 Version history
 link our versions dev -> release here
 - 0.0.1 initial start
 - 0.0.3 removal of bugs and optimization
 - 1.0.0 release to production

+### 12.0 Reflection
+We can reflect over the things we have made or what could have been made here.